 I was born in Blenheim, New Zealand in 1965 and grew up in a typical 70’s family.
 Dad was in the Airforce, and we got posted to Hobsonville Airforce Auckland in 1973.
 Growing up in the Airforce community was fun.
 Life was carefree and simple.
-I have two sisters and a brother, but I always enjoyed my own company as a young girl–nothing pleased me more than to go for long bike rides and play in the bush making huts for hours on end.
+I have two sisters and a brother, but I always enjoyed my own company as a young girl–nothing pleased me more than going for long bike rides and playing in the bush making huts for hours on end.

 At a young age, I developed my passion for makeup and skincare.
 My mom and aunties were my biggest female role models.
 I used to love going with Mom to the Mill Valley parties on the base.
 Despite my interest in beauty products, I never fitted into the female cliques at school that were full of nasty girls.

 When I was nine years, I decided I wanted to be a Carmelite Nun.
 It was a dream that I held for seven years.
 I would go to the monastery every Sunday, hoping that I would one day move in.